Cleaninja/dephraiim/README.md

 ### Duncan

 - 💻 never let go of his computer
-- 🖋 write code as a hobby
+- 🖋 writes code as a hobby
 - 📖 likes fiction and mystery novels
 - 👽 loves aliens
 - 🌕 wishes to go to mars one day